zkoranges/fhe-voting/README.md

 To check it out, simply check the deployed app on Fhenix Tesnet : xxx

+## Advantages over other approaches that use ZK
+- FHE Voting doesn't require custom circuits that would need a complete re-think when adding extra functionality.
+- Minimal number of steps: campaign creation, voting and finalization which decrypts the results.
+- In comparison to MACI (privacy scaling explorations): although MACI's approach reduces the effectiveness of bribery, it requires a trusted coordinator that can decrypt the votes.
+Our approach doesn't require a trusted coordinator, meaning the votes a truly private.

 ## Running your own voting campaign
 This procedure explains how to run a voting campaign on localhost.
 This can be replicated on any fhenix compatible network.